 TRADING SYMBOL: TSX: AW.UN

-The increase in royalty income for the quarter and year is driven by Royalty Pool Same Store Sales Growth(i), which was +13.8% for the quarter and +14.0% for the year, and the gross sales from the 23 net new restaurants added to the Royalty Pool on January 5, 2021.
-The increase in royalty income for the quarter was partially offset by there being six fewer days in the fourth quarter of 2021 as compared to the fourth quarter of 2020.
-The increase in royalty income for the year was partially offset by there being one less day in 2021 than in 2020.
+The increase in royalty income for the quarter and year is driven by Royalty Pool Same Store Sales Growth(i), which was +4.3% for the quarter and +7.4% for the year, and the gross sales from the 21 net new restaurants added to the Royalty Pool on January 5, 2022.
+The increase in the quarter was also impacted by there being one additional day in the fourth quarter of 2022 as compared to the fourth quarter of 2021.
 Royalty Pool Same Store Sales Growth is based on an equal number of days in the quarter and year.

-The actions required in 2020 and 2021 in response to COVID-19 have adversely impacted A&W restaurant operations across Canada, particularly for those restaurants located on urban street fronts and in shopping centres.
-Since the second quarter of 2020 when COVID-19 impacts on A&W were at their peak, the impact of COVID-19 on Royalty Pool Same Store Sales has lessened.
-There does, however, continue to be uncertainty related to COVID-19 and its impact on our business.
-It is possible that there will be restaurants that are required to temporarily close or that other restrictions or requirements are introduced affecting operations, guest counts and/or sales.
+Since March 2020, COVID-19 has adversely impacted A&W restaurant operations across Canada, particularly for those restaurants located on urban street fronts and in shopping centres.
+However, since the second quarter of 2020 when COVID-19 impacts on A&W were at their peak, the impact of COVID-19 on Royalty Pool Same Store Sales Growth(i) has steadily declined.

 Sep 13, 2021 to